Burning Man: 2025

 The 2025 Burning Man event opened on August 24, 2025, and ran until September 1, 2025.
 However, shortly before the opening, it was reported that the event once again failed to have a sell-out attendance and that ongoing financial problems persisted.
 Business Insider stated that the annual event was now in a "precarious financial situation."
 At the time the event began, massive dust storms occurred.
 On August 27, 2025, it was revealed that the event's "Orgy Dome," which had been in use at the event since 2003, had collapsed due to strong desert winds.
 It was afterwards announced that it would not be restored for the year.
 Gates also closed intermittently because of heavy rain, with one participant being electrocuted.
 On August 30, a man was found dead at the event.
 The victim was later identified as 37-year-old Vadim Kruglov, a Washington resident originally from Russia.
 Police are treating it as a homicide.

+2026

+The 2026 Burning Man festival ran from August 30 through September 7.
+Three attendees died during the event; two on the festival grounds, and one in transit to a local hospital.